now-examples/basics/python-flask/README.md

 > Alternatively, create a project, and Git repository, with this example template [using the ZEIT dashboard](https://zeit.co/new/python-flask).

-Once initialized locally, you will see the files `/index.py` and `/about/index.py` which each correspond to a route `/` and `/about`, respectively.
+Once initialized locally, you will see the files `/index.py` and `/about/index.py` which each correspond to a route, `/` and `/about`, respectively.
 Each file defines a [Flask wildcard catch-all](http://flask.pocoo.org/snippets/57/) so that we can utilize the routing layer in the Now Platform defined in `now.json`.

-In this case, no routes are defined in `now.json` so we can rely on the filesystem for routing.
+In this case, no routes are defined in `now.json`, so we can rely on the filesystem for routing.

 To [deploy](https://zeit.co/docs/v2/deployments/basics) this application, with [Now installed](https://zeit.co/docs/v2/getting-started/installation), run the following from your terminal: